snna2069/FSE/README.md

 ## 2. Define Accidental Difficulties and Provide an Example

 *Accidental difficulties* are problems whose root is in the tools, techniques, and environments being used to carry out the software.
-They are not inherent in the problem itself and, to a large extent, can be minimized through better tools, methodologies, or technologies.
+They are not inherent in the problem itself and can be minimized through better tools, methodologies, or technologies.

 **Example:**
-It was once an accidental difficulty to write at the machine level, which got solved by coming up with high-level programming languages like Python or Java.
+It was once an accidental difficulty to write at the machine level which is not highly readbale and easy to interpret without high proficiency.
+This got solved by coming up with high-level programming languages like Python or Java.

 ---